Selling Your Rental Property? Here’s How To Avoid A Big Tax Bill

 Those aren’t the only options, though, and sometimes you just have to pay the taxes, but knowing how to minimize them along the way helps.
 Selling a property is a big undertaking, but there are ways to make it profitable and less overwhelming.
 Check out our Home Seller’s Guide to learn more.

-Why You Should Rent Your First Home If You Buy A Second
+Should You Sell Or Rent Your First Home If You Buy A Second?